A walking tour along a continuous route in central Japan.

 For more information about the history of the Nakasendo highway is available at our complementary website Nakasendo Way: A Journey to the Heart of Japan.

-The airport closest to the tour’s start at Nagoya is Nagoya’s Central Japan Airport.
+The airport closest to the tour’s start is Nagoya’s Central Japan Airport.
 The journey is also easily made from Osaka’s Kansai International Airport and both Tokyo’s Narita and Haneda International Airports.

 -----